developer-mp/weather_ext/README.md

-# Weather_ext
+# Weather

-Weather_ext is a simple browser extension that shows the current weather condition based on the user's location.
+Weather is a simple browser extension that shows the current weather condition based on the user's location.

 ## Features